 - Fresh Greens Salad with Basil and Mint Vinaigrette

-- 3 tbsp grated parmesan cheese plus more for garnish
+- 1/3 cup grated parmesan cheese plus more for garnish

-- 2 heads romaine lettace, coarse ribs removed then chopped
+- romaine lettace, coarse ribs removed then chopped

 - Blend until fully emulsified which will take 30 to 60 seconds.
-(If not using an immersion blender, place all ingredients in a bowl except the canola oil.
-Whisk vigorously while slowly adding the oil.
-Whisk until emulsified).
+All the anchovies should be dissolved into the oil.

 - In a large bowl, place lettuce, and croutons.
 Toss with 3 or 4 tablespoons of caesar dressing, adding more if desired.
 Serve and garnish with additional parmesan cheese.

-- Store leftover dressing in the refrigerator for up to 3 days, or freeze.
+- Store leftover dressing in the refrigerator for up to 3 days, or it can be frozen..

 - Nutrition information is for the dressing only.
 Add 50 calories for lettuce and 1/4 cup of croutons.
 And, 210 calories for 6 ounces of chicken.